rathena/rathena/doc/script_commands.md

 	OnDay<month><day>:

 This will execute when the server clock hits the specified date or time.
-Hours and minutes are given in military time. ('0105' will mean 01:05 AM).
+Hours and minutes are given in military time. ('`0105`' will mean `01:05 AM`).

 Weekdays  are Sun,Mon,Tue,Wed,Thu,Fri,Sat.

 Months are 01 to 12, days are 01 to 31.

-Remember the zero.
+**Remember the zero.**

 	OnInit:
 	OnInterIfInit:
 	OnInterIfInitOnce:

-OnInit will execute every time the scripts loading is complete, including when they are reloaded with @reloadscript command.
-OnInterIfInit will execute when the map server connects to a char server, OnInterIfInitOnce will only execute once and will not execute if the map server reconnects to the char server later.
+OnInit will execute every time the scripts loading is complete, including when they are reloaded with `@reloadscript` command. `OnInterIfInit` will execute when the map server connects to a char server, `OnInterIfInitOnce` will only execute once and will not execute if the map server reconnects to the char server later.

 	OnAgitStart: